SOUTHEAST CHINA TOUR: DETAILED ITINERARY

 Southeast China: Day 13 After some final birding in the Rudong area, we will head for Shanghai’s Pudong Airport where our tour ends early this evening.

-Hainan: Day 1 The tour begins this morning at Sanya, situated on the southern coast of the large island of Hainan off southern China.
+Hainan: Day 1 The tour begins this morning at Sanya airport, situated on the southern coast of the large island of Hainan off southern China.

 Hainan: Days 2-4 The Jianfengling National Forest Park protects an extensive area of upland native forest in the interior of Hainan.
 Spring is the best time of year for birding on Hainan, as the difficult endemic partridge and peacock-pheasant are easier to see at this season compared with winter and other seasons.